Creating effective ways to demonstrate learning

 Maintaining academic integrity

-- How do you ensure academic integrity and minimalise plagiarism within assessment tasks?
+- How do you support student academic integrity and minimalise plagiarism within assessment tasks?

 - Do your marking criteria provide clarity for both students and markers in what is expected?